flutter/website/tutorials/international/index.md

 )
 ```

+Apps based on `WidgetsApp` are similar except that the
+`GlobalMaterialLocalizations.delegate` isn't needed.

-The elements of `localizationsDelegates` are factories that produce
+The elements of the `localizationsDelegates` list are factories that produce
 collections of localized values. `GlobalMaterialLocalizations.delegate`
-provides localized strings and other values for the materials
+provides localized strings and other values for the material
 library. `GlobalWidgetsLocalizations.delegate` defines the default
 text direction, either left to right or right to left, for the widgets
 library.

-More information about these MaterialApp properties, the types they
+More information about these app properties, the types they
 depend on, and how internationalized Flutter apps are typically
 structured, can be found below.